Kings Point, New York

-Kings Point is a village located on the Great Neck Peninsula in the Town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
-The population was 5,005 at the 2010 census.
+Kings Point is a village on the Great Neck Peninsula in the Town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
+The population was 5,619 at the time of the 2020 census.

 History

 The Village of Kings Point incorporated in November 1924.
 It is named for the King family, which owned large portions of land in the area.

-The entire area was formerly known as Hewlett's Point for the Hewlett family, which owned land in the area, as well; this name is still used at times in reference to the northern tip of the village.
+The entire region was once known as Hewlett's Point after the Hewlett family, who also owned land in the area; this name is still used at times, in reference to the northernmost tip of the village.

 Geography

-According to the United States Census Bureau, the village has a total area of 4.0 square miles (10.3 km2), of which 3.3 square miles (8.7 km2) is land and 0.6 square miles (1.7 km2) (16.08%) is water.
+According to the United States Census Bureau, the village has an area of 4.0 square miles (10.3 km2), of which 3.3 square miles (8.7 km2) is land and 0.6 square miles (1.7 km2), or 16.08%, is water.

-Kings Point is surrounded on three sides by water.
-It touches Little Neck Bay to the west, the Long Island Sound to the north, and Manhasset Bay to the east.
+Kings Point is surrounded on three sides by water: Little Neck Bay to the west, the Long Island Sound to the north, and Manhasset Bay to the east.